William Stafford Parsons

 Explanation

-This 32-bit one-at-a-time hashing algorithm is designed to hash keys in data structures in place of existing 32-bit FNV-1a and MicroOAAT implementations.
+WSP-Hash-OAAT is designed to hash 32-bit keys in data structures in place of existing implementations whenever multi-byte memory reading is forbidden.

 It's a lossless performance and statistical quality improvement for all input sizes larger than 3 bytes.